Stephen Dobbie: Hibernian

 Dobbie debuted for the Hibees on 9 August 2003 as an 85th-minute substitute in a 2–1 win over Dundee United at Tannadice.
-After five substitute appearances, Dobbie had his first start on 23 September 2003, scoring a hat-trick in a 9–0 win over Montrose in the second round of the 2003–04 Scottish League Cup.
-Dobbie's league debut arrived four days later in a 2–1 defeat to Celtic at Easter Road and scored his first league goal on 7 December 2003 in a 3–1 defeat to Aberdeen at Pittodrie Stadium.
+After five substitute appearances, he had his first start on 23 September 2003, scoring a hat-trick in a 9–0 win over Montrose in the second round of the 2003–04 Scottish League Cup.
+His league debut arrived four days later in a 2–1 defeat to Celtic at Easter Road and scored his first league goal on 7 December 2003 in a 3–1 defeat to Aberdeen at Pittodrie Stadium.

-On 5 February 2004, in the semi-final of that season's Scottish League Cup at Hampden Park versus Rangers, Dobbie scored the equalising goal in the 79th minute.
-The match ended 1–1 after extra time and Hibs won 4–3 on penalties.
-Despite this, Dobbie failed to win a regular place in the Hibernian first-team as Garry O'Connor and Derek Riordan were preferred to him.
-Dobbie was a 70th-minute substitute in the 2004 Scottish League Cup Final defeat by Livingston; Hibernian lost 2–0.
+On 5 February 2004, in the semi-final of that season's Scottish League Cup at Hampden Park against Rangers, Dobbie scored the equalising goal in the 79th minute.
+The match ended 1–1 after extra time, and Hibs won 4–3 on penalties.
+Despite this, Dobbie failed to win a regular place in the Hibernian first team as Garry O'Connor and Derek Riordan were preferred to him.
+He was a 70th-minute substitute in the 2004 Scottish League Cup Final defeat by Livingston; Hibs lost 2–0.

 Dobbie made a total of 33 appearances, scoring six goals that season.
-On 3 July 2004, Dobbie made his European debut in the second round of the 2004 UEFA Intertoto Cup, as a 76th-minute substitute in a 1–1 draw with Lithuanian A Lyga club Vėtra at Easter Road.
+On 3 July 2004, he made his European debut in the second round of the 2004 UEFA Intertoto Cup, as a 76th-minute substitute in a 1–1 draw with Lithuanian A Lyga club Vėtra at Easter Road.
 Dobbie then started the 2004–05 season with Hibernian, with seven league appearances and five cup appearances.

 St Johnstone

 A lack of opportunities at Hibernian under the management of Tony Mowbray meant that Dobbie was sent out on loan to Scottish First Division club St Johnstone on 26 January 2005.
-Dobbie's debuted on 19 March 2005, as a 57th-minute substitute in a 2–0 defeat to Ross County at McDiarmid Park and Dobbie scored his first goal in a 4–0 win over Partick Thistle at Firhill on 16 April 2005.
-Dobbie had eight appearances for the club that season, scoring two goals.
+He debuted on 19 March 2005, as a 57th-minute substitute in a 2–0 defeat to Ross County at McDiarmid Park.

+He scored his first goal for Saints in a 4–0 win over Partick Thistle at Firhill on 16 April 2005.
+He had eight appearances for the club that season, scoring two goals.
 The transfer to the Perth club was made permanent in the 2005 close season, with Dobbie making 27 appearances and scoring five goals in the 2005–06 season.

 Dumbarton

-Dobbie struggled to hold down a regular place in the first-team and the following season Dobbie was loaned out to Scottish Third Division club Dumbarton, where he found some form, scoring ten goals in seventeen league matches.
-Dobbie debuted on 19 August 2006 in a 1–0 defeat to Queen's Park at Hampden Park.
-Dobbie's first goal arrived in his second match for the club in a 3–1 defeat to Inverness Caledonian Thistle at the Caledonian Stadium in the second round of the Scottish League Cup.
-Dobbie had 18 appearances on loan at the Sons, scoring 11 goals.
+Dobbie struggled to hold down a regular place in the first team, and the following season he was loaned out to Scottish Third Division club Dumbarton, where he found some form, scoring ten goals in seventeen league matches.
+Dobbie debuted on 19 August 2006 in a single-goal defeat to Queen's Park at Hampden Park.

+His first goal arrived in his second match for the club in a 3–1 defeat to Inverness Caledonian Thistle at the Caledonian Stadium in the second round of the Scottish League Cup.
+Dobbie had 18 appearances on loan at the Sons, scoring eleven goals.